-EvidenceWhy we should engage our communities in cultural activities
+EvidenceWhy we should engage our communities in creative activities

 - The arts are proven to support people in feeling better; helping with stress, pain and depression.

-- Making art and other handcrafts can help distract from problems in life, encouraging a calm focus.
+- Making art and creating can help distract from problems in life, encouraging a calm focus.

 - Step-by-step activities give time for clear thinking and reduce anxiety.